 Also, I’m using a blend of whole and powdered spices to make it extremely aromatic and flavorful.

-Just thaw a night before and heat everything together before serving.
+When you are ready to use the frozen recipe, simply thaw the meatballs+curry a night before in the fidge and heat everything together before serving.

 I usually serve them over a bowl of freshly steamed basmati rice but you can use any side.

 Now Quickly SNAP A PICTURE & TAG :